Read original article here: http://compliance.cioreview.com/vendor/2016/syncplicity

 The company’s big step forward in the secure file sharing space is the introduction of DataHub, an IT focused feature to automate migration of large volumes of unstructured data from legacy systems to Syncplicity.
 “By migrating unstructured data out of legacy systems, we essentially help large organizations to activate massive content that their users have struggled to access,” explains Huberman.
 “DataHub provides a much needed opportunity for companies to accelerate their digital transformation by allowing IT to modernize expensive, legacy storage infrastructure and move to cheaper software defined object storage architecture in a compliant manner.”
 In addition, the company’s SyncDrive gives users access to all their enterprise data without having to sync it down locally, while still being able to selectively sync specific folders and files–providing a best-of-both-worlds experience.

-Additionally, Syncplicity’s new concept of PrivacyRegions will allow companies to remain compliant with region specific data protection and residency regulations.
+Additionally, Syncplicity by Axway’s new concept of PrivacyRegions will allow companies to remain compliant with region specific data protection and residency regulations.
 However, clients can seamlessly share files with affiliated companies based in other regions without their employee’s personal information (PII) being processed and stored in those regions.
-Syncplicity is raising the technology architecture bar with this new EFSS innovation that ensures corporate compliance without getting in the way of user productivity.
+Syncplicity by Axway is raising the technology architecture bar with this new EFSS innovation that ensures corporate compliance without getting in the way of user productivity.